 In your Research Report, explain the approach you have taken (the types of data used) and why you adopted this approach.

 If you base you research on secondary data, some topics require the use of a comparator organisation for your evaluation.
-This has been indicated below.
 You must explain, and justify, the comparator organisation selected.